termio mascot

 High activity

-Are paper wasps common in Phoenix?
+Are Paper Wasps Common in Phoenix?

 Yes, paper wasps are common in the Phoenix area, especially during the warmer months.
 Paper wasps focus on building nests and foraging for food from spring to fall.
 They tend to be less active in winter.